arceos-hypervisor/doc/README.md

 ### Environment

 By default, Rust does not install the mdbook tool.
-We need to manually install it using `cargo install mdbook`.
+We need to manually install it and related plugins using `cargo install mdbook mdbook-pagetoc`.
 The mdbook executable will be placed in the `.cargo/bin` directory.

-You can also directly download the precompiled executable from https://github.com/rust-lang/mdBook/releases for use, or build the executable from the source code!

 ### Source file